ociu/sphinx-traceability-extension/doc/usage.rst

     When multiple arguments are provided the target column will show items that match *any* of the given relationships provided.
 The same filtering is applied to all "Target" columns in the matrix.
     When omitted all possible relations are considered **except for external relations**.

+:status: *optional*, *multiple arguments (space-separated)*

+    Python-style regular expression used to filter the source items (left column) based on their attributes.
+    The attribute value is **not** used as a filter on the *target* part.
+    When omitted, no filtering is done on the source item attributes

 :group: *optional*, *choice: top/bottom*